vopikamm/DINO/README.md

 This will compile DINO into a new folder `/DINO_compiled` add another new folder `/EXP00` inside, which contains the reference experiment `/EXPREF` and a symbolic link to the excecutable `nemo.exe`.

 ### Build your experiment
 Choose the experiment you want to run and if you want to run it from the `initial` or `production` restart file.
-Go into its folder and rename the respective namelist file, e.g for EXP_R1 from init:
+Copy the experiment folder and rename the respective namelist file, e.g for EXP_R1 from init:

 ```
+cp -r ./DINO/EXP_R1 ./DINO_compiled/
-cd tests/DINO_compiled/EXP_R1
+cd ./DINO_compiled/EXP_R1
 mv namelist_cfg_init namelist_cfg
 ```